-The marketing tools flowchart below shows the company’s approach of getting customers.
+The marketing tools flowchart below shows the company’s detailed approach to getting customers.

 The “less is more” approach by Effin Amazing keeps it simple, to the point, and proves its effectiveness.
-Only six marketing tools are included in their digital stack.
+Only six marketing tools are included in their 2020 tech stack:

 Simplicity can be a thing of beauty when trying to avoid Stackpocalypse – a land where many companies lose their direction.

-They believe that having a variety of choices of tools does not imply every company should opt for them or that it is the best choice.
+Effin Amazing believes that having a variety of choices of tools does not imply every company should opt for them or that it is the best choice.

 As a result, their digital marketing tech stacks integrate together seamlessly.

-Free technology to conduct growth marketing was put into a simplistic grahpic and is also the new approach of Zero Dollar.
-The nine categories with different tools that they included into their martech stack are common for every business.
+Free technology to conduct growth marketing was put into simplistic graphics and is also the new approach of Zero Dollar.
+The nine categories with different tools that they included into their martech stack are common for every business:

-Interestingly, in order to support their customers, they opted for osTicket software – a single marketing tool that combines email, website, and phone calls inquire.
+Interestingly, in order to support their customers, they opted for osTicket software – a single marketing tool that combines email, website, and phone calls inquiries.

 Marketing Flex / Org Stack: Reduxio

-Reduxio’s diagram is one of the most elaborate ones.
+Reduxio’s diagram is one of the most elaborate and detailed ones.

 - Product and Design